 A lazer-guided, umami-flavoured, Hello Kitty fun machine where samurais battle Shiba dogs in naked thermal hot springs.
 If you’ve taken a holiday in Japan, you’ll know that that sentence makes a surprising amount of sense.
 This is a country that’s famously hard to read, so a local-led group tour is a pretty good idea.
-We’ll introduce you to Soba masters in Tokyo, lead you through tuna auctions and sumo stables, stay with Buddhist monks in Koya San and sing bad karaoke ‘til the wee hours in Osaka (all while sipping sake and gorging on market fresh sashimi).
+We’ll introduce you to soba noodle masters, lead you through tuna auctions and sumo stables, stay with Buddhist monks in Koya San and sing bad karaoke ‘til the wee hours in Osaka (all while sipping sake and gorging on market fresh sashimi).
 You ready?
 Kanpai!

 |Departing||Trip name||Days||From EUR|

-Depending on which trip you're on while in Japan, you may find yourself travelling by:
+Depending on what trip you're on while in Japan, you may find yourself travelling by:

-Travelling at speeds of up to 300 km/ph, Japan's Shinkansen (bullet trains) are known for their punctuality, safety and comfort - an awesomely efficient way to get around Japan.
+Travelling at speeds of up to 320 kilometres per hour, Japan's Shinkansen (bullet trains) are known for their punctuality, safety and comfort.
+You can even munch on a bento (delicious boxed lunch) on board!

 Travelling with Intrepid is a little bit different.
 We endeavour to provide travellers with an authentic experience to remember, so we try to keep accommodation as unique and traditional as possible.